safai-labs/resiliate-book/src/cli/filesystem.md

 ## DESCRIPTION

-AIFS Filesystem commands allow you to manage the organization of AIFS file systems.
+Resiliate Filesystem commands allow you to manage the organization of Resiliate file systems.

 ## USAGE